rostam/GraphTea/README.md

 it runs under any platform (based on java).

 ##run
-to run the application, goto the binary folder and execute "run.bat" (windows), or "run.sh" (linux/mac). you can run it directly by
+to run the application, goto the binary folder and execute `run.bat` (windows), or `run.sh` (linux/mac). you can run it directly by
 > java -jar graphlab-main.jar

 ##compile
-for working on the source, first make your changes and then goto "src/scripts" directory, and in terminal type "ant". this will build the application for you in the binary folder. so for seeing your changes do the steps described for "run"
+for working on the source, first make your changes and then `cd src/scripts` directory, and in terminal type `ant`. this will build the application for you in the binary folder. so for seeing your changes do the steps described for "run"

 note that you should have [appache ant](http://ant.apache.org/) installed.